Discussion in 'Depots G-P' started by roger, Feb 3, 2004.

 Thanks Andre !

-Well we really want to get all siding up before the real rainy season comes, as in this picture one end is already done.
+We really want to get the rest of the siding up before the real rainy season comes, as in this picture one end is already done.
 As you can see the sky is gloomy and there was light rain a little later.
 Windows are in and work in progress on refinishing the 2 original waiting room doors and have them in place as well to keep the inside water tight since once exterior is done then onward with completing the interior refurbishment.
-Hoefully will have the central heat and air in before the sweltering summer heat/humidity descends upon Oklahoma allowing us some relative comfort during the interior work which will probably run on into summer at least if not longer.
+Hopefully will have the central heat and air in before the sweltering summer heat/humidity descends upon Oklahoma allowing us some relative comfort during the interior work which will probably run on into summer at least if not longer.
 Hopefully it will be all be done prior to the museum operating the Polar Express Christmas trains.

 Separate names with a comma.